RandomKiddo/RandomKiddo.github.io/index.md

 })
 </script>

 Hey there!
 My name is Neil!
-I am an Honors Physics and Astronomy & Astrophysics student and Undergraduate Research Assistant at The Ohio State University.
-I am also going to be pursuing my PhD in Astronomy at the University of Florida this fall!
+I am a recent graduate of The Ohio State University with a B.S. in Physics and Astronomy & Astrophysics with minors in German and Mathematics, with Latin Honors and an Honors distinction.
+I was also an Undergraduate Research Assistant during my 4-year tenure at OSU.
+I am going to be pursuing my PhD in Astronomy at the University of Florida this fall!
+My research interests generally lie within theoretical and computational astrophysics, utilizing numerical methods and simulations to investigate the dynamics and evolution of astrophysical objects, such as stellar/galactic winds and formation.

 <img src="assets/img/me.webp" style="width: 50%; display: block; margin: 0 auto;" alt="A picture of me in the forest." />